Actindo-AG/Documentation/Adyen/Overview/01_General.md

 - Integration with only one payment service provider that covers all required payment methods.
 - Connection via the *Payments* module
-- Receipt of authorizations, captures, refunds, cancellations, and chargebacks via push notification from Adyen triggered by external sources (e.g. store).
+- Receipt of authorizations, captures, refunds, cancellations, and chargebacks via push notification from Adyen triggered by external sources (for example, store).

 ## Further information